On the robust hardness of Gr\"obner basis computation

 \section{Introduction}

 A classic problem in computational algebra is producing a Gr\"{o}bner basis for an ideal.
-Give a field $\K$ and a system of polynomials $\F\subseteq \K[x_1,\ldots,x_n]$, let $\langle \F\rangle$ denote the ideal generated by the polynomials of $\F$.
-For a given term order, a \emph{Gr\"{o}bner basis} for the ideal $\langle \F\rangle$ is an alternative set of generators for which the leading terms generate the ideal of leading terms in $\langle \F\rangle$.
+Given a field $\K$ and a system of polynomials $\F\subseteq \K[x_1,\ldots,x_n]$, let $\langle \F\rangle$ denote the ideal generated by the polynomials of $\F$.
+For a given term order, a \emph{Gr\"{o}bner basis} for the ideal $\langle \F\rangle$ is a set of generators for which the leading terms generate the ideal of leading terms in $\langle \F\rangle$.

-Given a Gr\"{o}bner basis for an ideal, important problems such as the ideal-membership test (and others) can easily be resolved.
-For more background, see the widely-read textbook of Cox, Little, and O'Shea \cite{cox}.
-The best-known general algorithm for computing a Gr\"{o}bner basis is due to Buchberger \cite{buchberger} and does not run in polynomial time.
-Furthermore, the existence of a polynomial-time algorithm for computing Gr\"{o}bner bases is precluded by a number of hardness results.
+Given a Gr\"{o}bner basis for an ideal, important problems such as ideal membership can easily be resolved; for more background, see Cox, Little, and O'Shea \cite{cox}.
+The existence of a polynomial-time algorithm for computing Gr\"{o}bner bases is precluded by a number of hardness results.
 For general $\F$, the problem is EXPSPACE-complete \cite{kuehnle, mayr:survey}.
 The maximum degree of polynomials in a Gr\"{o}bner basis can also grow exponentially, even for zero-dimensional ideals \cite{giusti,mayr,moller,ritscher}.

 Despite strong hardness results for the general problem of computing a Gr\"{o}bner basis, there is hope for efficient methods for restricted classes of polynomial systems.
 De Loera et al.~\cite{deloera} give a polynomial-time algorithm for Gr\"{o}bner basis computation in the case where $\F$ encodes the problem of properly coloring a chordal graph.
-Indeed, recent work of Cifuentes and Parrilo \cite{parrilo} in computational algebraic geometry has begun to unearth rich connections between restrictions on the graphical representation of the structure of a system of polynomials and efficient algorithmic methods for Gr\"{o}bner basis computation.
-For a related problem about computing Nullstellensatz certificates, Faug\^ere et al. \cite{Faugere} have been able to show that for certain quadratic \textit{fewnomial} systems with empty varieties, imposing an extra inequality constraining the matching number of a graphical representation of the system allows polynomial-time computation of a certificate of inconsistency (and furthermore, such a certificate has linear size, while in the general case the best size bounds are exponential).
+Recent work of Cifuentes and Parrilo \cite{parrilo} in computational algebraic geometry has begun to unearth rich connections between restrictions on the graphical representation of the structure of a system of polynomials and efficient algorithmic methods for Gr\"{o}bner basis computation.
+For a related problem about computing Nullstellensatz certificates, Faug\^ere et al.~\cite{Faugere} have shown that for certain quadratic \textit{fewnomial} systems with empty varieties, imposing an extra inequality constraining the matching number of a graphical representation of the system allows polynomial-time computation of a certificate of inconsistency (and furthermore, such a certificate has linear size, while in the general case the best size bounds are exponential).